Georgios Mavros

 Georgios Mavros (Γεώργιος Μαύρος) (Kastellorizo, 15 March 1909 – Athens, 6 May 1995) was a Greek jurist and politician.
 He served in several ministerial posts, and was Minister for Foreign Affairs and Deputy Prime Minister in the 1974 national unity government following the restoration of democracy.

 He taught law at the University of Athens from 1937 to 1942, and became a politician following the liberation of Greece from the Axis Occupation, being elected to the Hellenic Parliament from 1946 on.
 During the occupation he helped rescue Jews from the Holocaust.
 In 1994 he was awarded the title of Righteous Among the Nations by Yad Vashem.

-He held cabinet posts as Justice Minister (1945), Minister for National Education (1946), Commerce and Industry (1949), Finance (1951), National Defence (1952) and Government Coordination (1963–1965).
+He held cabinet posts as Justice Minister (1946), Minister for National Education (1946), National Economy (1949), Finance (1951), National Defence (1952) and Government Coordination (1963–1965).

 He was governor of the National Bank of Greece, and in 1966 established the National Bank of Greece Cultural Foundation (MIET).
 After the Greek military junta of 1967–1974, as part of the Centre Union – New Forces he served as Minister for Foreign Affairs and Deputy Prime Minister of Greece under Prime Minister Konstantinos Karamanlis.
 Increasingly sidelined by Karamanlis' New Democracy, Mavros joined the Panhellenic Socialist Movement and was elected an MP with it in 1981, and an MEP in 1984.